scalalandio/chimney/docs/docs/supported-transformations.md

       }
       .transform
       .asEither // Right(Bar(1000))

+    // or even shorted if your smart constructor uses Either[String, YourType]

+    Foo("10")
+      .intoPartial[Bar]
+      .withConstructorEither(Bar.parse)
+      .transform
+      .asEither // Right(Bar(1000))
     ```

-You can use this to automatically match the source's getters e.g. against smart constructor'sarguments - these types
+You can use this to automatically match the source's getters e.g. against smart constructor's arguments - these types
 would almost always have methods which the user could recognize as constructor's but which might be difficult
 to be automatically recognized as such: